matverv/enbs-survival-tutorial/README.md

 ```

 4. Open and run the desired analysis script from the analysis/ folder directly in RStudio.
 The scripts will automatically install any required packages that are not already installed on your system and then load them for use.

+5. To apply the analysis to your own case study, you will need to undertake the following steps:

+   - Replace the case-specific probabilistic analysis (PA) function and survival data with your own datasets.
+This involves ensuring that your PA results and survival data conform to the formats expected by the analysis scripts.
+If you do not have access to (reconstructed) IPD, you can still implement the analysis by utilizing the median follow-up time in the trial and making assumptions about trial dropout as explained in the main paper.

+   - Review and adjust any analysis settings such as number of trial dropouts, incidence, prevalence, trial costs and other case-specific details to accurately reflect your own case study.

+   Detailed instructions on the required data formats and analysis settings can be found in the main paper or by examining the example case study provided in the repository.

 ## Citation

 Please cite the following when using this code:

    Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
 (2024).
-[Journal Information].
+[Journal Name], [Volume(Issue)], [Page Range].
+[DOI]